DevExpress/devextreme-documentation/concepts/05 UI Components/SelectBox/How to Choose a Drop-Down Editor.md

     </tr>
 </table>

-Unlike the rest of the editors, DropDownBox allows you to put any content in its drop-down field.
+DropDownBox allows you to put any content in its drop-down field.
 This feature makes it more versatile but it is also more complex to implement.
 For instance, you can embed another DevExtreme component and use it to display data.
 Refer to the DropDownBox [help topics](/Documentation/Guide/UI_Components/DropDownBox/Overview/) and [demos](https://js.devexpress.com/Demos/WidgetsGallery/Demo/DropDownBox/SingleSelection/) for further information.

 #####See Also#####
 - [Lookup vs SelectBox](/Documentation/Guide/UI_Components/Lookup/Lookup_vs_SelectBox/)